alexpredus00/filmLog/README.md

 A website for logging the movies you have watched.
+The movies are saved in local storage, you have the options to toggle the watched status or delete the movie from the list.

-Made using HTML, CSS and JavaScript.
-The main objective was to solidify my understanding of objects in Javascript.
+The main objective of this website was to solidify my understanding of objects in Javascript.